 The Canada-Ontario Job Grant (COJG) is a government-funded subsidy that offsets the cost of training new and existing employees.
 The goal of this program is to help employers invest in their workforce by sharing the cost of training – ultimately, to support job creation, increase job quality or provide job advancement opportunities.
-Our role at VPI is to help employers navigate the application process and distribute reimbursements on behalf of Employment Ontario.
+Our role is to help employers navigate the application process and distribute reimbursements on behalf of Employment Ontario.
 Our services are provided to employers for free.

 For more information, or assistance with your application, fill out an information request form or contact: 1-888-336-9500.

 - Save 2/3 of training costs – up to $10,000 reimbursement per trainee